daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 ## Create a new docker network

 Let's start with creating a new Docker network to isolate the new deployment from other existing containers.
-By default, new docker containers will be added to the default *bridge* network and will be able to communicate with other containers on that network.
+By default, new Docker containers will be added to the default *bridge* network and will be able to communicate with other containers on that network.
 Before creating a new network I check for existing container networks:

 ```zsh
 $ docker network ls